 In edge-aligned mode, and up-counting PWM1 mode, when CCDATx shadow register value is greater than or equal to AR value in current PWM cycle, and if the CCDATx shadow register value cycle is equal to 0 in the next PWM cycle.
-No compare event will occur when the count value of the PWM period counter is equal to the value of the CCDATx shadow register is 0.
+No compare event will occur when the count value of the PWM period counter is equal to the value of the CCDATx shadow register value is 0.

-If it is not required that "the compare event is generated at the time when the count value = the shadow register of the comparison value =0", the compare event can be generated through another channel.
+If it is not necessary for the compare event to be generated when the counter value equals the CCDATx shadow register value of 0, the compare event from another channel can substitute for the missing compare event.